Normec OWS at Responsible Packaging Expo

 Earthworm toxicity testing, which is required for the certification of mulch films, for example, is done in accordance with the OECD 207 test method.

-Normec OWS has successfully renewed its TÜV certificates, further solidifying its status as an independent testing laboratory recognized by TÜV AUSTRIA.
+Normec OWS has successfully renewed its DIN CERTCO certificates, solidifying its position as an esteemed independent testing laboratory.